Python

 It serves three main purposes:

-• It provides a global API for the Python interpreter, such as Python::eval_bound.
+• It provides a global API for the Python interpreter, such as Python::eval.

 • It can be passed to functions that require a proof of holding the GIL, such as Py::clone_ref.